tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 If the server supports any of the algorithms offered in the ClientHello, it MAY respond with an extension indicating which compression algorithm it chose.
-In that case, the extension_data SHALL be a CertificateCompressionAlgorithm value corresponding to the chosen algorithm.
-If the server has chosen to not use any compression, it MUST NOT send the compress_server_certificates extension.
+In that case, the "extension_data" SHALL be a CertificateCompressionAlgorithm value corresponding to the chosen algorithm.
+If the server has chosen to not use any compression, it MUST NOT send the compress_certificates extension.

-# Server Certificate Message
+# Compressed Certificate Message

-If the server picks a compression algorithm and sends it in the ServerHello, the format of the Certificate message is altered as follows:
+If a compression algorithm has been negotiated, server and client MAY compress their corresponding Certificate messages and send them in the form of the CompressedCertificate message (replacing the Certificate message).

+The CompressedCertificate message is formed as follows:

 ~~~
     struct {
          uint24 uncompressed_length;
          opaque compressed_certificate_message<1..2^24-1>;
-    } Certificate;
+    } CompressedCertificate;
 ~~~

 uncompressed_length
 : The length of the Certificate message once it is uncompressed.
-If after decompression the specified length does not match the actual length, the client MUST abort the connection with the "bad_certificate" alert.
+If after decompression the specified length does not match the actual length, the party receiving the invalid message MUST abort the connection with the "bad_certificate" alert.

 compressed_certificate_message
-: The compressed body of the Certificate message, in the same format as the server would normally express it.
-The compression algorithm defines how the bytes in the compressed_certificate_message are converted into the Certificate message.
+: The compressed body of the Certificate message, in the same format as it would normally be expressed in.
+The compression algorithm defines how the bytes in the compressed_certificate_message field are converted into the Certificate message.

+A peer is not required to compress their own Certificate messages even if the compress_certficates extension has been negotiated, but MUST be able to decompress a received CompressedCertificate message.

-If the specified compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].
+If the negotiated compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].
-If the specified compression algorithm is brotli, the Certificate message MUST be compressed with the Brotli compression algorithm as defined in [RFC7932].
+If the negotiated compression algorithm is brotli, the Certificate message MUST be compressed with the Brotli compression algorithm as defined in [RFC7932].

-If the client cannot decompress the received Certificate message from the server, it MUST tear down the connection with the "bad_certificate" alert.
+If the received CompressedCertificate message cannot be decompressed, the connection MUST be tore down with the "bad_certificate" alert.

-The extension only affects the Certificate message from the server.
-It does not change the format of the Certificate message sent by the client.

-If the format of the message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.
+If the format of the Certificate message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.

-If the server chooses to use the cached_info extension [RFC7924] to replace the Certificate message with a hash, it MUST NOT send the compress_server_certificates extension.
+If the server chooses to use the cached_info extension [RFC7924] to replace the Certificate message with a hash, it MUST NOT send the compress_certificates extension.

 # Security Considerations